Hiiirad/personal-notes/Tech Guide/Kubernetes/README.md

   - change manifest and apply (again).
   - `kubectl edit pod POD_NAME`
   - The name of a pod is not editable, but if you change it, a new manifest created in `/tmp` and you can apply it from that location.
   - Imperative way to create a pod with configuration like restart which is not a metadata.
-It is in spec section: `kubectl run --image=IMAGE restart --restart POLICY`
+It is in spec section: `kubectl run --image=IMAGE:TAG restart --restart POLICY`

 Container Restart Policy for Kubernetes:
 - Always (Default)